 Please review the guidelines below and download the appropriate submission form (right) for your project.

-- Electronic submissions should be emailed to email@example.com along with the appropriate submission form (right).
+Electronic submissions — email to firstname.lastname@example.org along with the appropriate submission form (right) by 3 pm, October 15, 2018.

-- Non-electronic submissions should be dropped off at the Performing Arts Department in Mallinckrodt Center, Room 312 (specific dates and times to be determined).
-All applicants submitting work here must also send an email to firstname.lastname@example.org with a digital image of the work and the appropriate submission form (right).
+Non-electronic submissions — drop off in at the Performing Arts Department in Mallinckrodt Center, Room 312 during the following hours: Thurs., Oct.
+11, 1 – 4 pm or Mon., Oct.
+15, 2 – 3 pm.
+You must bring: 1) the object and 2) the appropriate submission form.
+All applicants submitting work here must also send an email to email@example.com with a digital image of the work and the appropriate submission form (right).
+Since judging will be anonymous, we may not be able to consider your work if you do not submit your digital image and submission form to firstname.lastname@example.org.
 Entries should fit into a case 74" w x 87" h x 23" d.
 For exceptions, please contact Professor Patricia Olynyk (email@example.com).

 For additional information about the contest, please contact the Interdisciplinary Project in the Humanities: firstname.lastname@example.org.